 - Encouraging communication and policy development on campus-wide issues;

 - Setting, allocating, and dispensing student fees collected by the College

 Elections are head each fall and spring for the Executive Board as well as representatives from each School (i.e. School of Nursing, School of Arts & Sciences).
 Contact email@example.com for more information.

 Orientation Leaders - Each spring Alverno hires and trains 12-15 Orienation Leaders to work with new incoming students at a variety of events.
 Becoming an OL is an excellent way to represent the College, interact with new students and families, and develop leadership skills.
 OL's are required to facilitate icebreakers, speak on question/answer panels, and encourage students to become involved on campus and learn about academic, social, and wellness resources.
 Contact firstname.lastname@example.org for more information.

-Leadership Workshop - Each summer the Department of Student Activities & Leadership offers a leadership workshop for current and incoming student group leaders.
-Topics typically include identifying your leadership style, how to recruit and motivate members, and how to plan a successful campus event.
+Leadership Conference - Each spring the Department of Student Activities & Leadership offers a student leadership conference.
+Topics typically include identifying your leadership style, how to recruit and motivate student group members, and how to plan a successful campus event.